-The following under water photo sequence shows a competent swimmer practicing turns after swimming from the flags and returning to repeat the process.
+The following underwater photo sequence shows a competent swimmer practising turns after swimming from the flags and returning to repeat the process.

 What are some activities you have found helpful when teaching tumble turns?
 Share in the comments section below.